Fractionally Charged Vortices at Superconductor-Chern Insulator Interfaces

-To describe the SC sector at the microscopic level, one can start from the standard BCS action~\cite{aitchison1995effective}.
-However, since the action describing the QH sector is in the relativistic form, it is convenient to approximate the BCS action with a relativistic counterpart.
-For this purpose, we introduce the following $(3+1)$D action for the Dirac field $v_F^{3/2} \psi_s (t,v_F x, v_F y , v_F z)$ in the superconductor,
+To describe the SC sector microscopically, one can in principle start from the standard BCS action~\cite{aitchison1995effective}.
+However, since the CI sector is written in relativistic form, it is convenient to approximate the BCS action by a relativistic effective theory.
+We therefore introduce the following $(3+1)$D action for the Dirac field $\psi_s = v_F^{3/2}\psi (t,v_F x,v_F y,v_F z)$ for the SC,